jpnurmi/flutter_libserialport/README.md

 # Serial Port for Flutter

-`flutter_libserialport` is a simple wrapper around [`libserialport`](https://pub.dev/packages/libserialport), utilizing Flutter's build system to build and deploy the [C-library](https://sigrok.org/wiki/Libserialport) under the hood.
-This package does not provide any additional API, but merely helps to make things work "out of the box" without the need of manually building and deploying libserialport.
+`flutter_libserialport` is a simple wrapper around the [`libserialport`](https://pub.dev/packages/libserialport) Dart package, utilizing Flutter's build system to build and deploy the [libserialport](https://sigrok.org/wiki/Libserialport) C-library under the hood.
+This package does not provide any additional API, but merely helps to make the `libserialport` Dart package work "out of the box" without the need of manually building and deploying the `libserialport` C-library.

 Supported platforms:
 - Linux